tiprankstipranks

 The failure to establish, update, or perform to appropriate quality standards could adversely affect the Company's business and reputation.

 The Company has quality control systems and processes to support the performance and delivery of its services.
-A failure to establish, update, or perform in accordance with those systems or processes could adversely affect the Company's business operations, resulting in the loss of customers, loss or suspension of licensure or certifications, imposition of sanctions or other penalties, damage to the Company's reputation, or other adverse effects.
+A failure to establish, update, or perform in accordance with those systems or processes could result in the loss of customers, loss or suspension of licensure or certifications, or imposition of sanctions or other penalties, among other things, which could adversely affect the Company's business and reputation.

 Employment / Personnel - Risk 1